InsulateJustf/svn-docker/README.md

 Lightweight container providing an SVN server, based on linuxserver.io **Alpine Linux** and S6 process management (see [here](https://github.com/linuxserver/docker-baseimage-alpine) for details).
 The access to the server is possible via **WebDav protocol** (http://), and via **custom protocol** (svn://).

-This is based on Elle Florio's excellent svn-docker, but has been updated to from Alpine Linux 3.2 to 3.16 (the last build that supports PHP7, needed for SVNAdmin support).
+This is based on Elle Florio's excellent svn-docker, but has been updated from Alpine Linux 3.2 to 3.16 (the last build that supports PHP7, needed for SVNAdmin support).
 It has also been adapted to use the linuxserver.io Alpine Linux base image, which has `PUID`/`PGID` support for controlling what user Apache will run as, and use to access the repositories that are mounted